-Girl pressured by teacher to write Pledge of Allegiance awarded $90K
+Girl pressured by teacher to write Pledge of Allegiance is awarded $90K

 Throughout high school, Oliver “respectfully sat” during the pledge hundreds of times, the lawsuit states.
 She did so over objections to saying the words “under God” and because she “believes many people, especially African Americans do not receive liberty and justice” in the United States.

-“I sit because I don’t believe we live in a country where there’s justice and freedom for all,” Oliver told BBC News in 2017 when she was still attending Klein Oak.
+“I sit because I don’t believe that we live in a country where there’s justice and freedom for all,” Oliver told BBC News in 2017 when she was still attending Klein Oak.
 At 17, she said she hoped to start a movement to shed light on “big political issues.”

 As a result, teachers and students harassed her for years while administrators mustered only “cursory and ineffective” protections, Oliver claims in her suit.
 The alleged bullying got so bad that her mother pulled her out of Klein Oak for the spring 2017 semester, opting to home-school her instead.
 When she returned the following school year, the bullying resumed and intensified, court records state.